Harshita-Rupani29/DigitalActivityAuditor/README.md

 ## Implementation Details

-This Java-based application leverages `jnativehook` to capture keystrokes, and *crucially applies concepts from Data Structures and Algorithms (DSAA)* to efficiently process and manage the captured data.
+This Java-based application leverages `jnativehook` to capture keystrokes, and *crucially applies concepts from Data Structures and Algorithms (DSA)* to efficiently process and manage the captured data.
 As Java files themselves run inside the JVM, they are unable to log keystrokes directly across the system.
 The `jnativehook` library provides a robust system-wide hook for capturing these keystrokes.

 The captured keystrokes are formatted using specific Data Structures, such as combining individual keystrokes into words or phrases.
 For example, when the spacebar or a special key (like Enter, Period, or Backspace) is pressed, all the keystrokes accumulated in a `Queue` are dequeued to form a complete word.
 This ensures that the output is more readable and user-friendly.